AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 valid_lft forever preferred_lft forever

 Let's try pinging.
-The latency between AWS Oregon region and Google Cloud Oregon region is about 10ms.
+It seems to be around 10ms from AWS Oregon region to Google Cloud Oregon region.

 $ ping -c 10 10.1.0.2